dektlong/multicluster-workflow/README.md

-# Accelerator to create an AppStack supply-chain for operating data serices
+# Accelerator for operating data services

-Application and services k8s boiler-plate configs
+* Help create an AppStack supply-chain for managing data service exposed to developers

-Support both kuberentes and tanzu application service
+* Application and services boiler-plate configs